 The purchases for teachers/students must be used in learning activities in the CTE claimable classes.
+For example, promotional items or gifts (including cash equivalents) with no associated learning activity are non-allowable.

 CTE vs. Non-CTE Purchases

 A secondary school district or eligible facility that, due to its accounting system, does not separate purchases for approved CTE classes from those made for non-CTE classes must provide a rational method of allocation of expenses of these purchases.
 This must be done on a program-by-program basis.